-The correlation in CDO tranches simply explained
+The Correlation in CDO tranches in Simple Terms

 The assessment of risk in CDOs hinges on two pivotal concepts: probability theory and correlation among underlying assets.
 While probability theory offers insights into the likelihood of individual default events, correlation provides a measure of how these defaults are linked.